Cray-HPE/docs-csm/operations/validate_csm_health.md

 <a name="hms-health-checks"></a>
 ## 2. Hardware Management Services Health Checks

+The checks in this section require that the [Cray CLI is configured](#cray-command-line-interface) on nodes where the checks are executed.

 Execute the HMS smoke and functional tests after the CSM install to confirm that the Hardware Management Services are running and operational.